deepeth/mars/README.md

 - __Low Cost__ Store structured-data to AWS S3, Azure Blob.

-- __Easy to Use__ Web3.0 visualization and analysis at your Fingertips.
+- __Easy to Use__ Web3 visualization and analysis at your fingertips.

 ## How to Use